bt-s/Split-Learning-and-Federated-Learning/README.md

-# id2223-project
-Investigating Split Learning and Federate Learning
+# Split Learning and Federated Learning